keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 ```
 :::

 This simple abstraction is enabling on its own, as it frees the logic in function `f` from the burden of complexity present in the context of `F[_]`.
 However this is only an _elementary_ abstraction.
-Consider for a moment: with a Functor you are able to work against the term produced by a single context.
+Consider for a moment: with a functor you are able to work against the term produced by a single context.
 But what happens if you require terms produced from two or more contexts?

 Take for example these two instances of the context `F[_]` and the function signature for `combine()`: